LINDGRENBA/pig-latin-PT/README.md

 * Output Example: IWay amyay ittBray

 #### Spec 9
-* Behavior:  Program will return a string with first letter capitalized and following letters in lowercase
+* Behavior:  Program will return a string with first letter capitalized and following letters in lowercase.
 * Input Example: hEllo
 * Output Example: Ellohay

+#### Spec 10
+* Behavior:  Program will return a string with special characters in the appropriate places.
+* Input Example: Hello, my name is Brittany.
+* Output Example: Ellohay, ymay amenay isyay ittanybray.

 ## Support and contact details